 Study in North Macedonia with YES Abroad!

-The Republic of Macedonia, is located in the central Balkan Peninsula in Southeast Europe.
+The Republic of North Macedonia is located in the central Balkan Peninsula in Southeast Europe.
 Bordered by Kosovo, Serbia, Bulgaria, Greece, and Albania, The Republic of North Macedonia is landlocked.
 With a central valley formed by the Vardar River and framed along its borders by mountain ranges, the terrain is mostly rugged.
 North Macedonia has a transitional climate from Mediterranean to continental with hot, dry summers and moderate winters.

 North Macedonia is home to many ethnic groups including Macedonians, Albanians, Romani people, and smaller minority populations of Serbians, Turks, Bosniaks, and Aromanians.
 The two religions with the greatest influence on the country are Orthodox Christianity and Islam, but Catholicism, Protestantism, and Judaism are also practiced.